intervenehq/planner/README.md

 # planner
 A chat agent that generates context-safe plan given an objective.

+(Keep the human in the loop)

 Star for Karma.
-Watch for the action.